IBMDeveloperUK/Containers-101/1_Create_view_pull_images/README.md

 To create an image from your Dockerfile run the following command:

-`docker build -t mynginx:latest PATH_TO_DOCKERFILE`
+`docker build -t mynginx:latest .`

 The `-t` flag allows us to specify the image name followed by the image tag.
-By default, the image tag is always 'latest'
+By default, the image tag is always 'latest'.
+*Note: if you are not in your same directory as your Dockerfile make sure to replace the `.` with the Dockerfile path.*

 ## Inspect image history